achristen/Meteobike/readme.md

 ## Connecting the Raspberry Pi with your Smartphone

 In a first step, enable your phone to host a Personal Hotspot.
-Although you do not need to access the Internet, this is required in order to build a network over WiFi to communicate between the Raspberry and your Phone.
+Although you do not need to access the Internet and you will not use any of your data plan capacity, this is required in order to build a network over WiFi to communicate between the Raspberry and your Phone.
+However, make sure you do not browse the web or download any files while connected to your Personal Hotspot (otherwise charges will apply to your data plan).
+Also make sure you use a personal, not the course password to protect your connection.

 ![IMG_Hotspot_iPhone.jpg](IMG_Hotspot_iPhone.jpg)